 Julie graduated from Florida State University with a degree in early childhood education.
 Upon graduating she and her husband Joel moved to Winter Park to begin their public school teaching careers.
 Julie taught first grade and kindergarten prior to starting a family and staying home with her two children.
 When she returned to the classroom, Julie spent four years teaching preschool and joined The Geneva School faculty in 2011.
 During her years at TGS, Julie has enjoyed the opportunity of teaching multiple grades, including K4, kindergarten, and first grade.

 Julie and her husband Joel have been married since 1999 and have two children, a daughter Jordan and a son Jake.
 Julie and her family love animals.
-They have given many needy pets a home and currently have two dogs, three cats, and a bird.
-Julie’s children love to play softball, baseball, basketball, and football, and she delights in watching and supporting them and their teams.
+They have given many needy pets a home and currently have two dogs, and three cats.
+Julie’s children love to play sports and she delights in watching and supporting them and their teams.
 Julie also enjoys trips to the beach, playing board games, going to the movies, and a good cup of coffee.

-Grant Brodrecht has been teaching at Geneva since 2006.
-He currently teaches US History and American Social Thought and Experience, having previously taught Western Civilization II and served as director of the Geneva Capstone Senior Thesis program.
+Dr. Grant Brodrecht has been teaching at Geneva since 2006.
+He currently teaches US History and American Social Thought and Experience, having previously taught Western Civilization II and directed the Geneva Capstone Senior Thesis program.

 He holds MA and PhD degrees in American History from the University of Notre Dame, where he studied under George Marsden and was a Pew Younger Scholar; while there, he also served as assistant to the director of graduate studies in the history department.
-Prior to his time at Notre Dame, Grant earned an MA in Church History from Gordon-Conwell Theological Seminary, where he was a President’s Scholar and had the privilege of taking courses at Harvard Divinity School through the Boston Theological Institute, and he earned a BA, double majoring in History and Philosophy, from the University of Northern Iowa.
+In addition, Grant earned an MA in Church History from Gordon-Conwell Theological Seminary, where he was a President’s Scholar and had the privilege of taking courses at Harvard Divinity School through the Boston Theological Institute.
+Prior to that he earned a BA from the University of Northern Iowa, double majoring in History and Philosophy.

 His areas of interest are intellectual, religious, and political history, and he has taught courses at the University of Notre Dame, Reformed Theological Seminary, and Belhaven University.
-He has spoken at the annual conference of the Organization of American Historians, is the author of Our Country: Northern Evangelicals and the Union during the Civil War Era (Fordham University Press, forthcoming 2018), and has written reviews for the Florida Historical Quarterly and The History Teacher.
+He is the author of Our Country: Northern Evangelicals and the Union during the Civil War Era (published by Fordham University Press), has spoken at the annual conference of the Organization of American Historians, and has written reviews for the Florida Historical Quarterly, The History Teacher, and The Journal of Southern History.

 Grant also served twenty years as an electronics technician in the US Navy and Navy Reserve and was named Sailor of the Year once and Sailor of the Quarter on two occasions.
-Furthermore, Grant has held numerous odd jobs over the years: he has worked as a convenience store clerk, sorted letters for the US Post Office, assembled and repaired electronics equipment, filled department store catalog orders, and worked as a supervisor for United Parcel Service.
+Furthermore, Grant has held numerous odd jobs over the years: he has worked as a convenience store clerk, sorted letters for the US Post Office, assembled and repaired electronics equipment, filled department store catalog orders, and worked in management for United Parcel Service.

 Finally, he has been a passionate fan of the Chicago Blackhawks, Cubs, and Bears since the early 1970s and still loves to play hockey in his spare time.
 The husband of Kelli and the father of five children, Grant loves Florida summers, enjoys an occasional India Pale Ale, and is a member at St. Alban’s Anglican Cathedral.

-Kelli Brodrecht joined the sixth grade team in 2012 after teaching fourth grade at Geneva for three years.
-She teaches history and math, as well as grammar, writing, and spelling.
+Kelli Brodrecht teaches Ancient Near East History (7th grade) and Greco-Roman History (8th grade), and also assists with Junior Classical League.
+She began teaching at Geneva in 2009: fourth grade for three years and the team lead in sixth grade for six years.
 Kelli earned a BA in elementary education from the University of Northern Iowa and taught in Iowa and Massachusetts before team-teaching in a classical home school group in South Bend, Indiana.
 She came to Geneva in 2006 and worked in a variety of positions before taking a classroom teaching role.
-Kelli was the lower school recipient of The Geneva School 2014 Paideia Award, an award that recognizes excellence in teaching.
+Kelli was the grammar school recipient of The Geneva School 2014 Paideia Award, an award that recognizes excellence in teaching.

-Kelli and her husband Grant (who teaches history and government to TGS rhetoric students) have five children.
-Their eldest three children graduated from Geneva in 2013, 2014, and 2016, and the other two boys will graduate in 2018 and 2021.
-The family is actively involved in their church, where Kelli and three of her children sing in the Cathedral Choir.
-In the summer, Kelli enjoys frequent trips to the beach with her family and the chance to read a good book or two.
+Kelli and her husband Grant (who teaches history and government to TGS rhetoric students) have five children – Sarah ’13, Eli ’14, Ethan ’16, Thomas ’18, and Jarrett will graduate in 2021.
+The family is actively involved in their church (St. Alban’s Anglican Cathedral), where Kelli and three of her children sing in the Cathedral Choir.
+In the summer Kelli enjoys frequent trips to the beach with her family and the chance to read a good book or two.

 PE Teacher / Basketball Program Coordinator 321-422-0214